asadrzv/pokedex/README.md

 # Pokédex

-This is a basic Pokédex iOS Swift app using the [PokéAPI API](https://pokeapi.co/).
+This is a basic Pokédex iOS SwiftUI app using the [PokéAPI](https://pokeapi.co/).

 Time spent: **2** hours spent in total